Obituaries for the week of September 20, 2017

 Mr. Huggins is survived by two sons, George Blackmon and Allen Blackmon; four daughters, Glenda Mason, Cathy Blackmon, Diane Blackmon and Mona (Richard) Schoenbaum; one sister, Frances Noel; eleven grandchildren.

-Graveside services will be held Friday, September 15, 2017 at 10:30 a.m. from Serenity Gardens, Interment will follow in Serenity Gardens.
+Graveside services were held Friday, September 15, 2017 at 10:30 a.m. from Serenity Gardens, Interment followed in Serenity Gardens.

-Active pallbearers are will be Dennis Jerrel, Rusty Slate, Joseph Clark, Newman Clark, Bryan Mason and Donnie Ray Blackmon.
+Active pallbearers were Dennis Jerrel, Rusty Slate, Joseph Clark, Newman Clark, Bryan Mason and Donnie Ray Blackmon.

-The family will receive friends Friday, September 15, 2017 from 9 until 10 a.m. at Johnson-Quimby Funeral Home.
+The family received friends Friday, September 15, 2017 from 9 until 10 a.m. at Johnson-Quimby Funeral Home.

 Johnson-Quimby Funeral Home, INC in charge of all arrangements.